MoscaDotTo/Winapp2/Assembler/Scaffolds/readme.md

 ### Notes for contributors

 * Adding a section to the catalog enables it in both modules automatically and it will automatically be included in scaffolds invoking `All`
+* A catalog's engine family is read from its section headers, not its filename, and both modules are pointed at this whole folder rather than at individual files.
+A section header whose family no module consumes triggers a warning.
 * Renaming a scaffold breaks every source entry that selects or excludes it by name

 # Files